jabranham/SocialScienceLinuxConfig/README.md

 * polymode - for .Rnw (knitr + LaTeX) and .Rmd (rmarkdown) files
 * ebib - for .bib file management
 * markdown-mode - for working with markdown files
-* reftex - this comes bundled with emacs in recent versions, but makes working with .bib files a breeze
+* reftex - this comes bundled with emacs in recent versions (so no need to install it separately), but makes working with .bib files a breeze

 Those are absolute must-haves for doing the sort of work we do.
 If you